 Service provider takeaway: Value-added resellers (VARs) and networking consultants learn how to configure Windows Vista workstations to connect to a VPN server running on Windows Server 2008.

-Previously in the VPN setup guide,
+Previously in the VPN setup guide, I walked you

 through the process of configuring Windows Server 2008 to act as an SSL VPN server.
 In part two of the guide, I demonstrate how to configure a Windows Vista workstation to connect to the VPN server that you configured.
 Before we begin, we need to modify the Host file.